Current Students: Please use your UQ Login to register

 The Residential Tenancies Authority has many useful resources specifically designed for students including how to choose a rental property, legal issues associated with renting and ending a tenancy.

 Typically, furnished rooms for students will include a bed, desk, chair, lamp and wardrobe.
 Students should be aware that if they want to lease a furnished room, the contents of the room (ie the furnishings) must be written in the General Tenancy Agreement.

 Accommodation Services also offers tenancy advice throughout the year.
-You are welcome to speak to one of the UQ Accommodation officers located in Student Services, Building 21D St Lucia Campus.
+You are welcome to speak to one of the UQ Accommodation officers by booking an appointment online - book an appointment online.

 Alternatively, you can contact the Tenants' Union Queensland or the Residential Tenancies Authority's Dispute Resolution.

 Statewide Tenancy Advice Phone: 1300 744 263

 Advice Hours: 9am – 4pm Mon, Thurs, Fri & 9am – 7pm Tues & Wed

 We are closed on Christmas day, Boxing day and New Year's day as well as all public holidays.

 Calling within Australia: 1300 366 311

 Calling outside of Australia: +61 7 3046 5400